stephengold/jme3-utilities/README.md

 ## How to install the SDK and the jme3-utilities project

-### JMonkeyEngine (JME3) Software Development Kit (SDK)
+### jMonkeyEngine 3.0 (jME3) Software Development Kit (SDK)

-The "jMonkeyEngine3.0" branch of the jme3-utilities project targets Version 3.0.10 of the SDK.
+The "for_jME3.0" branch of the jme3-utilities project targets Version 3.0 of the SDK.

- 1. Download the jMonkeyEngine SDK from http://hub.jmonkeyengine.org/downloads
+ 1. Download the jMonkeyEngine 3.0 SDK from http://hub.jmonkeyengine.org/downloads
  2. Install the SDK, which includes:
    + the engine itself,
    + an integrated development environment (IDE) based on NetBeans, and